thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/Class_6,7,8,9,10_Recording_Devops.md

 # Devops Training
-* Don't open Freetier AWS until may end. for threshold is reached and will cost you if you use instance etc.
+* Don't open Freetier AWS until May end. for threshold is reached and will cost you if you use instance etc.
-* In github also we can create jobs like jenkins, call github actions.
-You can look about it on youtube internet.
+* In GitHub also we can create jobs like jenkins, call github actions.
+You can look at it on YouTube internet.
 ## CLASS 6 RECORDING AND LEARNING
-* Upto Class 5 and setup of jenkins, job and EC2 check readme.md file
+* Upto Class 5 and setup of Jenkins, job, and EC2 check readme.md file
 #### JENKINS SECURITY
-* Here we will learn about security and stuffs in Jenkins
+* Here we will learn about security and kinds of stuff in Jenkins
-* For Security in Jenkins you can check in by goto Manage Jenkins, there you will find security options
+* For Security in Jenkins you can check in by going to Manage Jenkins, there you will find security options
 * Click on it.
 There you will see different options for Authentication and Authorization, about who can access that job pipeline and who can do what access like thing.
-* We can chose which users to given what access.
+* We can choose which users to give what access.
 * So to do that, you can create users in Manage Jenkins, Users.
-* Once you create multiple Users, go to Authorization, and there you can see Matrix bases Authorization, which means you can give certain type of access to certain users.
+* Once you create multiple Users, go to Authorization, and there you can see Matrix-based Authorization, which means you can give certain type of access to certain users.
 * Over there Click on Add User and just give him whatever rights you want for them.
-* So when you login to jenkins via those username and password, then you might be able to get only whatever rights you have provided them in Authorizatrion Matrix based.
+* So when you log in to jenkins via those username and passwords, then you might be able to get only whatever rights you have provided them in Authorizatrion Matrix based.
-* So this is one way to secure your jenkins
+* So this is one way to secure your Jenkins
-* Authorziation : project based matrix - here we can also give users access to certain projects/ pipeline. so this is also one of security options you have in jenkins
+* Authorization: project-based matrix - here we can also give users access to certain projects/ pipeline. so this is also one of security options you have in jenkins

 ##### JENKINS NOTIFICATION (EMAIL NOTIFICATION)
-* In Jenkins we use plugin Email Extension Plugin to enable email notificiation
+* In Jenkins we use plugin Email Extension Plugin to enable email notification
 * You can see in youtube or in ppt how to setup the attributes. like postBuild email etc.

 ##### MASTER SLAVE NODE IN JENKINS